blondfrogs/veilminer/README.md

 - DOGE: D7h81HeRVV3xPWL9CqCC2Z6AevG4gBdGxZ

-tpruvot (original x16r ccminer implementation):

-- BTC: 1AJdfCpLWPNoAMDfHF1wD5y8VgKSSTHxPo

-alexis78 (some optimized CUDA kernels for x16r)

-- RVN: RYKaoWqR5uahFioNvxabQtEBjNkBmRoRdg

-A part of the recent algos were originally written by [djm34](https://github.com/djm34) and [alexis78](https://github.com/alexis78)
+A part of the recent algos were originally written by [blondfrogs](https://github.com/blondfrogs)

 This variant was tested and built on Linux (ubuntu server 14.04, 16.04, Fedora 22 to 25) It is also built for Windows 7 to 10 with VStudio 2013, to stay compatible with Windows 7 and Vista.